 Backorders are the items that are presently out of stock but will be available soon.
 Although you can buy back-ordered items, you won't receive the orders until they are back in stock.
 Manufacturers plan and order these products but do not produce them.
-Therefore, it means that your order will stay on the list until they are available.
-If any SKU is 'on backorder,' it means that you are waiting for the unavailable stocks.
+Therefore, your order will stay on the list until they are available.
+If any SKU is 'on backorder,' you are waiting for the unavailable stocks.

 Backorders Vs. Out of Stock: Understanding the Difference & Best Practices